Celebrating 100 years during a pandemic

-WILKES-BARRE TOWNSHIP, Pa. — Always dressed to the nines, friends and family expected nothing less from Pam Delicati on her 100th birthday, all the way down to a sparkly mask.
+WILKES-BARRE TOWNSHIP, Pa. — Always dressed to the nines, friends, and family expected nothing less from Pam Delicati on her 100th birthday, all the way down to a sparkly mask.

 "It makes me so happy, really.
 I'm so happy they're here," Pam said.